JOSEFAzyq/owarai/readme.md

 Description:
 ---
 >>	A simple website with samurai heart
+>>	框架:Laravel5.4
+>>	组件:bootstrap,velocity,font-awesome,jquery,ckeditor

 How to start:
 ---